Acceleratio/docs-sqlmanager/product-updates/sql-manager-7-2-release-note.md

 * We added two columns (__Login Locked__ and  __Login Expired__) to the SQL Server User Password Policy best practice report, so now you can create alerts to notify you via email whenever a SQL account is locked out or expired.

 ## Bug fixes
+* Fixed the error occurred when trying to generate best practices documentation.
-* Fixed Run now option at the end of configuration wizard.
+* Fixed the Run now option at the end of configuration wizard.
 * In some cases, index size and data size in database objects reports were not well-calculated.
 * Some statistics in the Statistics report were missing from snapshot.
 * The Best Practices Dashboard was not reflecting the correct result from the SQL Server Job Owner best practices report.